Napier Sturt, 3rd Baron Alington

 He married Lady Mary Sibell Ashley-Cooper, daughter of Anthony Ashley-Cooper, 9th Earl of Shaftesbury, on 27 November 1928.
-They had one child: Mary Anna Sibell Elizabeth Sturt (b.
+They had one child, Mary Anna Sibell Elizabeth Sturt (b.
 1929, d.
-2010) who later fought the Government and won, leading to the resignation of a Minister, in the Crichel Down Affair.
+2010).

-Alington may well be most notable for having dated Tallulah Bankhead in the 1920s.
-Alington was described as "well cultivated, bisexual, with sensuous, meaty lips, a distant, antic charm, a history of mysterious disappearances, and a streak of cruelty."
-His bisexuality was well known.
-He was a friend of the Polish composer Karol Szymanowski who dedicated his highly sensuous Songs of an infatuated Muezzin Op.42 to the handsome young Englishman, on their publication in 1922.
+He was a friend of the Polish composer Karol Szymanowski, who dedicated his Songs of an infatuated Muezzin Op.42 to Alington, on their publication in 1922.
+Over sixty-four years after his death, two writers claimed he was bisexual.

 He had no male heir upon his death, so the title became extinct.
-The Crichel estate passed to his 11-year-old daughter Mary, who later married Commander George (known as "Toby") Marten.
+Crichel estate passed to his 11-year-old daughter Mary, who later married Commander George (known as Toby) Marten.
+They fought the government in the Crichel Down Affair and won, leading to the resignation of a Minister.